Triazolam (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Anxiety, irritability, nervousness, or mood or behavior changes.
+- Anxiety, confusion, depression, irritability, nervousness, unusual mood or behavior, thoughts of hurting yourself

 If you notice these less serious side effects, talk with your doctor: